jhotmann/tasker-phone-modes/README.md

     Currently this just sets the %MODECONFIGPATH variable and then runs the UpdateJavascript task.

 1. ### Customize config files
+    As of version `1.1.0` there is a `ConfigCreator` task that can be used to quickly create or edit a configuration.
+It uses a series of dialogs to guide you through all the configuration optoins.

-    The base.json file should be used as a template for new config files.
+    If you'd like to create configuration files manually, the base.json file can be used as a template.
 I have also included several of my config files as examples that you can modify to your needs.
 I would recommend using a computer for this.
-Once you are satisfied with your configuration, copy your config files to **/sdcard/Tasker/ModeConfigs** (Which is the default, you can also specify a different location during the setup) and begin playing around with your different modes.
+Once you are satisfied with your configuration, copy your config files to `/sdcard/Tasker/ModeConfigs` (which is the default, you can also specify a different location during the setup) and begin playing around with your different modes.

-**base.json** - the template for creating new configurations
+`base.json` - the template for creating new configurations

 ```json
 {